Quality assurance

 Our research on characteristics of effective documentary evidence helped establish a benchmark for practice at Proficient Teacher.
 This research may help you in supporting your teachers.

-Schools or services will be included in risk-based audits of selected records after NESA has made the accreditation decision based on the recommendation for Proficient Teacher by principals or service directors.
+Schools or services will be included in risk-based audits of selected records after we have made the accreditation decision based on the recommendation for Proficient Teacher by principals or TA Delegates.
 These risks could be informed by:

 - previous recommendations that did not demonstrate the characteristics of effective documentary evidence benchmarks